innkuika/CashyCash-Frontend/README.md

 ## Implementation Details
 In order to ensure that the user cannot touch outside of the custom pop-up, we added another subview behind the pop-up, whose UserInteractionEnabled functionality was set to false.
 This gray rectangle subview will then pop off along with the pop-up view once it is dismissed.
 This same gray view is utilized for the "Create Account" pop-up so that the user cannot click on any other buttons in the parent view.

+If the user does not insert an explicit name or clicks enter with an empty textfield, then a placeholder account name is needed for the new account.
 To account for any missing numbers within the automatic account name placeholders, we implemented code with the use of the higher order function ".map" and subtracted the existing names from the pool of possible numbers, so that a random number from the pool of possibilities was chosen and applied to the suggested name.